Program Analyst/Performance Auditor I

 Location: 165 Capitol Avenue, Hartford, CT 06106

-- Knowledge of performance audit standards or program evaluation principles and practices.
+- Knowledge of performance auditing standards or program evaluation principles and practices.

 - Ability to collect and interpret performance-related data.

-- Proficient in the use of spreadsheets and statistical software.
+- Proficiency in the use of spreadsheets and statistical software.

 - Ability to plan and organize work efficiently and effectively.